unionj-cloud/go-doudou/README.md

 - 🔑 Built-in service governance support including remote configuration management, client-side load balancer, rate limiter, circuit breaker, bulkhead, timeout, retry and more.
 - 📦️ Supporting both monolith and microservice architectures gives you flexibility to design your system.

-Go-doudou（doudou pronounce /dəudəu/）is OpenAPI v3 spec based lightweight microservice framework.
+Go-doudou（doudou pronounce /dəudəu/）is OpenAPI 3.0 (for REST) spec and Protobuf v3 (for grpc) based lightweight microservice framework.
 It supports monolith service application as well.
-Currently, it supports RESTful service only.

 Read the Docs [https://go-doudou.github.io](https://go-doudou.github.io) to Learn More.